Reproductive Science and Medicine (REPR_SCI)

 REPR_SCI 405-0 Reproductive Physiology and Endocrinology Foundations (1 Unit)

-This is a lecture-based course that provides a comprehensive survey of the structure and function of the female reproductive system.
-Students will discuss the fundamentals of female reproductive anatomy and reproductive axis function (hypothalamus-pituitary-gonadal).
-Specific topics covered include: female sex determination and differentiation, reproductive hormone signaling and action, the ovarian and menstrual cycles, oogenesis and folliculogenesis, pregnancy and parturition, and female reproductive technologies.
-Topics will be presented from molecular, cellular, and tissue perspectives and will span development, puberty, adulthood, and reproductive senescence.
-Perturbations to the female reproductive system that can lead to infertility, disease, or disorders will be considered.
-Lectures are interactive and consist of didactic fundamentals, deep dives into the historical literature, and examination of current and emerging topics in the field.
+This is a lecture-based course that provides a comprehensive survey of the structure and function of the reproductive system.
+Students will discuss the fundamentals of reproductive anatomy and reproductive axis function (hypothalamus-pituitary-gonadal).
+Specific topics covered include sex determination and differentiation, reproductive hormone signaling and action, reproductive tract, testis, and ovarian development and function, sexual response, pregnancy, and reproductive aging.
+Topics will be presented from molecular, cellular, and tissue perspective and will span development, puberty, adulthood, and reproductive senescence.
+Lectures are interactive and consist of didactic fundamentals and deep dives into the literature.

 REPR_SCI 406-0 Emerging Research in Reproductive Science and Medicine (1 Unit)